gary-archer/oauth.tokenhandler.docker/README.md

 ## Testing the OAuth Flow via HTTP

-To test the API driven commands in the OAuth workflow I use `curl` based tests:
+To test the API driven workflow I use `curl` based tests and bash scripting to deal with inputs and outputs:

 ```bash
 npm run http